Skip to main content

 // Make sure that you use options.UseChangeTrackingProxies() in your DbContext settings.

-There are more examples demonstrated in the Declare Conditional Appearance Rules in Code topic.
-See these examples in the Feature Center demo installed with the eXpressApp Framework in the %PUBLIC%\Documents\DevExpress Demos 23.1\Components\XAF\FeatureCenter.NETFramework.XPO folder, or refer to the Feature Center demo online.
+Additional examples are available in the Declare Conditional Appearance Rules in Code topic.
+See these examples in the Feature Center demo installed with XAF in the %PUBLIC%\Documents\DevExpress Demos 25.1\Components\XAF\FeatureCenter.NETFramework.XPO folder, or refer to the Feature Center demo online.